-The principle of unification says that all your teams should act as a close-knit family; yet to make it a reality you need to apply a unified approach towards all members of your company (including those distant R&D teams).
-It’s crucial to share your vision, corporate values, mission, and culture with all employees: include your remote R&D team into company meetings, big corporate events / parties, and strategic sessions, – this also concerns the common group chat for all company employees.
+The principle of unification says that all your teams should act as a close-knit family; yet to make it a reality you need to apply a unified approach towards all members of your company (including those distant R&D offices).
+It’s crucial to share your vision, corporate values, mission, and culture with all employees: include your remote R&D team into company meetings, big corporate events / parties, and strategic sessions, and this also concerns the common group chat for all company employees.

 Different time zones can be a real headache, so it’s advisable to decide on those time slots when you and the R&D team could communicate via Skype calls or online conferences.
 This solution will significantly save you time, as there will be no need for holding on the phone for long-awaited responses.
 As well, to be on the same wavelength with your remote development team, try to simplify your language.
 Give clear instructions with unsophisticated vocabulary, because odds are your offshore developers are not English native speakers.
-However, in Ukraine IT specialists have a fairly good command of English, so don’t resort to “baby talk” either.
+However, in Ukraine IT specialists have a good command of English, so don’t resort to “baby talk” either.

+Then, consider the software your new development team uses.
+It should be the same for both in-office and remote developers – in order to avoid errors within the system.
+If for technical reasons this is not possible, take care of the appropriate communication tools.
 Every decision-maker in tech realizes the importance of an online management system for good operational performance.
 Never hesitate to make use of such cloud-based software like Trello, Jira, Asana and others, which really automate workflow management and provide effective collaboration across teams.
-The value of these tools can hardly be overestimated when working with an offshore development team.
-Just keep them simple and strive for clarity.
+The value of these tools can hardly be overestimated when managing software development, especially the ones that function remotely.
+Just keep all the tools simple and strive for clarity.

+The last but not least principle is dedication.
+This states that your new development team should be committed to the company they work for – and be eager to do their best for overall success.
+As stated by Aleksander Radchenko, this rarely occurs as a real problem in Ukraine because engineers here have a high sense of ownership and commitment.
 Nevertheless, the first step in nurturing commitment is trust.
 Relationships based on trust are always faithful and strong – therefore, say much about your company and its history, provide your team with necessary background information, and stay open.
 Brian Dhatt underlines the importance of showing stability and trustworthiness of your company.
 Demonstrate that your new R&D office is not an experiment but a full company branch with long-term prospects.
 It will help motivate them and bring more dedication to their work.

 Next, get to know them better.
-You may invite your development team for lunch and ask more about their country, culture, family, lifestyle, etc. Ukrainians love to discuss cultural differences and demonstrate their national customs!
+You may invite your development team for lunch and ask more about their country, culture, family, or lifestyle, etc. Ukrainians love to discuss cultural differences and demonstrate their national customs!
 Just add more informal talks to your communication and show interest in their lives.

 Finally, make your R&D team feel valuable.
 Don’t task them with only support or maintenance work as it might offend them.
 You hired these tech specialists because of their professionalism, so give them a chance to show it.
 By completing some real work, the remote development team will be more than happy to contribute to the company’s success.
 This is also a nice tip for retaining the IT stars in your company, i.e. make them feel wanted and important and you will get commitment in return!